LeftyBC/weechancrypt/README.md

 - If different users are using different passphrases in the same channel, the plugin will complain that the message is invalid for those messages that do not match the encryption key.
-- This plugin is hard-coded to use AES-256 in CFB mode with random IVs.
+- This plugin is hard-coded to use AES-256 in CTR mode with random IVs.
 - This plugin does not take IRC server line-length limits into account at the moment.
 It does compress the ciphertext with zlib before transmitting, but base64 is not an overly efficient encoding method so that offsets the savings